Why Is My Dump Cake Still Powdery?

 How Different Cake Mixes Impact Texture

 The type of cake mix you use can significantly affect the texture of your dump cake.
 Lighter cake mixes will yield a fluffier, more cake-like result, while denser mixes might lead to a heavier, more solid cake.
-Always ensure the cake mix matches the overall consistency you’re aiming for in your dump cake.
+Always ensure the cake mix matches the consistency of your dump cake.

 Step-by-Step Guide to Fixing a Powdery Dump Cake